iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.mdlive.mobile 3 reviews"/>
 </p>

+> It's my fault for not going to the end of this month for the next few days so I can get the car running a little bit late but I am going to try y<br> :date: __2020-12-25 00:13:06__

+> The app glitches a lot<br> :date: __2020-12-23 19:14:22__

 > Love the ability to have help or a doctor pretty quickly but the video quality is in definite need of attention.<br> :date: __2020-12-08 01:45:06__

 > Countless technical difficulties logging in to do a video chat missed four appointments in a row because video chat wouldn't connect.<br> :date: __2020-12-06 01:58:44__